 Crucial skills needed to build these early-stage funnels were:

-At this point, digital marketing was really an extension of direct response marketing – a digital version of the direct mail.
+- At this point, digital marketing was really an extension of direct response marketing – a digital version of direct mail.

 Digital Sales Funnel 2.0 – How Lead Generation Helped Marketers To Regain Trust